yantavares/ultimate-tic-tac-toe-ai/README.md

    python game.py
    ```

-2. **Set AI Depth:** Input the desired depth for the AI (number of moves ahead it should calculate).
+2. **Set AI Depth:** Input the desired depth (number of moves ahead to calculate).

-3. **Choose Game Mode:** Select between Classic and Ultimate Tic-Tac-Toe.
+3. **Choose Game Mode:** Select Classic or Ultimate Tic-Tac-Toe.

-4. **Play:** Follow the on-screen instructions to compete against the AI.
+4. **Play:** Compete against the AI following on-screen instructions.

+## Enhanced AI Mechanics

+- **Alpha-Beta Pruning:** This technique is used in Ultimate Tic-Tac-Toe for better performance.
+It helps the AI to discard less promising moves faster, making the decision-making process much more efficient.

+- **Board Evaluation:** In Ultimate Tic-Tac-Toe, the AI evaluates both each small board and the overall 3x3 grid to determine the best move.
+For the Classic mode, the approach is more brute-force due to the simpler game dynamics.

+- **Depth Parameter:** In Ultimate Tic-Tac-Toe, a recommended depth is 2 due to the complexity of the algorithm.
+This ensures the AI is smart yet responsive.
+For the Classic version, setting the depth beyond one allows for unlimited moves ahead, ideal for simpler gameplay.

 ## License

-This project is released under the [GNU General Public License v3.0](LICENSE).
+This project is under the [GNU General Public License v3.0](LICENSE).